wohaco/despace/magellan.md

    - Goal: Complete primary objective.
    - September 15, 1990 — May 15, 1991

-The spacecraft began returning high-quality radar images of the Venusian terrain that showed evidence of volcanism, tectonic movement, turbulent surface winds, kilometers of lava channels, and pancake‑shaped domes ([EVN‑025](venus.md)).
+The spacecraft began returning high‑quality radar images of the Venusian terrain that showed evidence of volcanism, tectonic movement, turbulent surface winds, kilometers of lava channels, and pancake‑shaped domes ([EVN‑025](venus.md)).
 During cycle 1, the altitude of the spacecraft varied from 2000 km to 290 km near periapsis.
 Magellan completed its first 243 day cycle of radar mapping, providing the first clear views of 83.7 percent of the surface with a resolution between 120 and 300 m/px ([EVN‑022](venus.md)).
 The spacecraft returned 1 200 Gb of data.

 |![](f/project/m/magellan/venus1.jpg)|
 |:--|